Broadway Dance Center: History

-In the early years, renowned teachers joined BDC's faculty and solidified the studio's standing in the dance community.
+In the early years, renowned teachers joined BDC's Faculty and solidified the studio's standing in the dance community.
 A strong word-of-mouth brought students from around the globe.
 Ellner wished to share the joy of dance class with everyone, not only professionals.

 Over the next fifteen years, the studio grew from a one-story building to three stories of creative and business space, and flourished under Ellner's leadership.
 His daughter Allison came on board and together they formed a strong partnership.

 In 1998, the property the studio rented was sold to make way for a high-rise/office building.
 Being uprooted and forced to relocate, the studio faced a challenging and disappointing time.
 Ellner died just three weeks after the move to 57th Street, at the age of 69, of a heart attack.
 The responsibility of securing the studio's future fell to Allison, who wanted to honor her father's legacy.

 After seven successful years at 57th Street, BDC was again faced with the dilemma of being forced to relocate in 2006.
 After a short interim period and with support from the dance community, faculty and staff, BDC was able to rebuild its current state-of-the-art facility in the heart of Times Square.
 In August 2017, a second location was opened focusing on children and teen dancers near Lincoln Center.

-Broadway Dance Center expanded the space on 45th Street to seven studios.
-It now offers over 350 drop-in classes each week for dancers over age 13.

-Training programs

-The center offers drop-in classes and other opportunities to dance.
-Summer Session is an eight-week program of 12 classes for dancers ages 18–27.
-There are also mock auditions and performance opportunities.
-Dancers receive a certificate after successfully completing the program.
-In some cases, the Summer Session can count as college credit.